WhereJuly/65-env-schema-cli/readme.md

 `public validate(schema: Record<string, any>, envFileFullPath: string): Record<string, any>`

-Generally is not assumed for sole use, nevertheless may be useful occasionally.
+Generally, it is not assumed for sole use; nevertheless, it may be useful occasionally.
 See the JSDoc for more info.

 ### Exceptions Handling